shleen/aides-memoire/FSD.md

 Put in the middle of a conflict, they are able to give up on their own goals if it means that others are able to achieve their goals.
 This typically manifests as a win-lose situation where the resolver is on the losing end.

 **+ / -** Relationships are kept in top-notch conditions, though it leaves them in a position where they are likely to be taken advantage of.

+# Inception Deck
+Your project, in a nutshell.
+It's not a pitch, in that it should cover more than just the flashy bits.
+It's really an attempt to iron out all possible kinks before even encountering them.
+This means deciphering details like..

+- **Problem Statement**- A single line that conveys the project's mission.
+- **The Elevator Pitch**- A crash course on the solution that covers  details like..
+  - Target Audience
+  - Product Name
+  - Main Features
+  - Benefits
+  - Innovation
+- **The NOT List**- Clarifies the project's scope.
+What features can be expected to be included?
+What features are straight no-gos?
+- **The Solution**- Great for setting expectations straight.
+This is a good time to express concerns regarding possible risks & the planned tech stack!
+- **(rough) Timeline**- Useful for setting expectations straight- in terms of time, manpower, budget, etc.
+- **Priorities**- How will the team side?
+Refers to things like scope, budget, time, & quality.